shewhen666/iOWatch/README.md

    17* C

-  Double pressing the button wakes the device up, reads the temperature To show 17*C we would need 17 LEDs, right? to show the correct and precise temperature we display it same as minutes.
+  Double pressing the button wakes the device up, reads the temperature To show 17*C we would need 17 LEDs, right? to show the correct and precise temperature we display it the same as minutes.

   The 15*C LED lights up